 - General online browsing activity and internet usage

-In addition, once you install the app, it collects dates, times, and duration statistics about phone calls, but does not monitor numbers or other personally identifiable information.
+In addition, once you install the mobile app, it collects dates, times, and duration statistics about phone calls, but does not monitor numbers or other personally identifiable information.
 Feedback is sent to the app regarding your device’s battery usage, as well as network performance and stability information.

 Nielsen states that $10,000 is given away every month in their sweepstakes, but actually, that’s divided between quite a few people.
 There’s no indication of how many points you can earn by just installing the app on your mobile or desktop devices, but they do say that “for registering one or more mobile devices, you will receive up to $50 a year.”